Pluteus cervinus Fawn Pluteus Shipley Country Park,

 with cap, but streaky.
 White volva.
 Same as previous photograph

 but showing pore structure.
-Awaiting identification
+Not identified

 Ramaria flaccida possibly.
 Elvaston Castle, Derbyshire